Nearing Trephina Gorge in the East Macdonnell Ranges this Ghost Gum has stood proud for over 300 years, longer than European settlement

 If there is one iconic symbol reassuring true-blue Aussies they have arrived home from their global travels, it is the Eucalyptus or Gum Tree.
 For residents and travellers of the arid heartlands, it is the Ghost Gum, ranging prominently across rocky slopes, red sand plains and arid creek flats.

 Standing gnarled and contorted from their struggle through periods of drought, their brilliant white bark, nature’s sunscreen reflecting the heat of the day, is a photographers magnet, a stand-alone presence against brilliant blue skies, the rich red cliffs of gorges and ranges snaking across the inland.

 But it is the bark of the tree glowing in a moonlit night which adds belief to the Ghost Gum name.
-It is the tenacity to find a toe-hold and enduring life in the most inhospitable crevice of a rock face that captures our guests attention and delivers indelible memories on both our Red Centre and Corner Country Outback Tours.
+It is the tenacity to find a toe-hold and enduring life in the most inhospitable crevice of a rock face that captures our guests attention and delivers indelible memories of all our heartland tours.

 The Ghost Gum became a symbol of Australian spirit of political proportion in 1891.
 One ancient tree was the shaded meeting place of striking shearers in the main street of Barcaldine in Central Queensland, leading ultimately to the formation of the Australian labor Party.
 This “Tree of Knowledge” was eventually poisoned but its legend lives on in Barcaldine and the party.